YummYume/expert-computing-machine/README.md

 Run `make start` and go to [http://localhost:51204/\_\_vitest\_\_/](http://localhost:51204/\_\_vitest\_\_/) (the `/` at the end is mandatory).

-If you can't use make: run the following :
+If you can't use make, run the following :

 - `docker compose build --force-rm`
 - `docker compose up -d --remove-orphans --force-recreate`